chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 # Documentation

 ## Samples
-The documented features can be imported as samples via _Unity Package Manager_ from the [Samples~] directory:
+The documented features can be imported as samples via [Unity Package Manager] from the [Samples~] directory.
+If you get stuck, check the corresponding sample:
 <p align="center">
   <img src="samples.png"/>
 </p>

-## Getting Started
+## Getting Started (Simple Events)
 The simplest use case of _Scriptable Events_ is when you want to notify a system that something happened without providing any context.
 To do so, you need two elements: a _Simple Scriptable Event_ and a _Simple Scriptable Event Listener_.

 First, create a _Simple Scriptable Event_ asset by right-clicking in the project window and selecting _Scriptable Events/Simple Scriptable Event_.
 You can name the event as you prefer and place it anywhere in your project: